apache/rya/extras/rya.manual/src/site/markdown/indexing.md

 ### 2. Index: Temporal
-The temporal index quickly locates dates and times using a list of temporal relations.
+The temporal index quickly locates dates and times (instants) or ranges of contiguous instants (intervals) using an expression using temporal relations.

 #### Enable and Options
 Temporal indexing is enabled in the installer configuration builder by setting